codingfriend1/purejwt/README.md

 # PureJWT
 PureJWT is a lightweight, standalone library for JSON Web Token (JWT) creation, verification, and manipulation.
 Designed with ease-of-use and security in mind, it removes all reliance on third-party libraries, granting developers increased control and transparency over their web token operations.
 From generating public-private keys to verifying token signatures, PureJWT handles it all in a minimal, straightforward manner.
-It facilitates the use of both symmetric (HMAC) and asymmetric (RSA, ECDSA,  | RSA-PSS) cryptographic algorithms.
+It facilitates the use of both symmetric (HMAC) and asymmetric (RSA, RSA-PSS, ECDSA) cryptographic algorithms.

 ## Installation
 To install PureJWT, use npm as shown below: